 Migraine episodes may last anywhere from a few hours to multiple days.
 Seek medical attention if your symptoms last longer.

-Some of these phases may only last briefly, whereas others may last much longer.
+Some of these phases may only last for a short time, whereas others may last much longer.
 You may not experience each phase with every episode you have.
 Keeping a migraine journal can help you track any patterns and prepare for what’s to come.

-Keep reading to learn more about each stage, what you can do to find relief, and when to see a doctor.
+Keep reading to learn more about each stage, what you can do to find relief, and when to consult a doctor.

 These symptoms can include:

-Premonitory symptoms can last anywhere from 1 to 24 hours before the aura or headache phases begin.
+Premonitory symptoms typically last a few hours but could start as much as 2 days before the aura or headache phases begin.

 Aura can include a wide range of neurological symptoms.
 You may see: